ALLTRACKS has comprehensive financial protection.

 For more info: http://www.canada.ca/eta

-However, if you are planning on working during your stay – for example after a course, then you will need an IEC Working Holiday Visa
+However, if you are planning on working during your stay – for example after a course, then you will need an IEC Working Holiday Visa.
+You can get in touch to request our Working Visa Guide.

 If you wish to take an internship course you will need a working visa.
 Be aware that working visas are in demand and often get booked well in advance.